Logotype for United States Antimony Corporation

 Executive summary

-• Q1 2026 revenue was $6.8 million, nearly flat year-over-year, with a net loss of $11.3 million driven by non-cash stock compensation, unrealized losses on equity securities, and higher costs from strategic investments.
+• Q1 2026 revenue was $6.8 million, nearly flat or slightly down year-over-year, with a net loss of $11.3 million driven by non-cash stock compensation, higher costs, and an unrealized loss on Larvotto equity securities.

 Financial highlights

-• Net loss of $11.3 million, including $4.8 million in non-cash stock compensation and $4.1 million unrealized loss on Larvotto equity.
+• Net loss of $11.3 million, primarily from non-cash stock compensation and a $4.1 million unrealized loss on Larvotto equity.

 Outlook and guidance

-• Guidance depends on timely Thompson Falls commissioning, DLA contract shipments, and ramp-up of in-house ore processing.
+• Guidance depends on timely project commissioning, DLA contract shipments, and ramp-up of in-house ore processing.

 Partial view of Summaries dataset, powered by Quartr API